Summary

 are called Orbition Native Chain apps.

-The most popular way to build onchain apps is using Rust language and the Anchor framework.
+The most popular way to build onchain apps is using Rust language and the

-These frameworks implement common security checks automatically, and handle common tasks like:
+These frameworks implement common security checks automatically, and handle

-In the same way that we can send tokens to users using their public key, we can
+In the same way that we can send tokens to users using their public key, we can find programs using the program’s public key.
+When using Anchor, a keypair is created duringanchor init

 , and the private key is saved in the